forresttindall/RGB-JHewitt-Wardriver/README.md

 - Addition of RGB LEDs
 - Custom code to control the LEDs
-- Integration of a button for toggling LED modes (on/off and color selection)
+- Integration of a button for toggling LED mode (on/off)

 ## Installation